Dev-TheNorthFace/PS3-Jailbreak-CFW-Tutorial/README.md

+# 📘 What this project explains

+This project explains:

+- How to jailbreak a PlayStation 3 using CFW
+- What the risks of CFW are
+- How to install `.pkg` files
+- How to properly get started in the jailbreaking world in an educational way

+---

+# 🌍 Available languages

+Currently available:

+- Arabic
+- Bengali
+- Chinese
+- English
+- Spanish
+- French

+---

-# PS3-Jailbreak-CFW-Tutorial
+# 🔜 Upcoming languages

-This GitHub post explains how to jailbreak a PlayStation 3 depending on your console model for educational purposes.
-This tutorial shows you how to jailbreak your console using CFW from A to Z, as well as which .pkg files to install.
-Enjoy, and don’t forget to leave a star!
+Languages that will be added in the future:

+- Hindi
+- Japanese
+- Urdu
+- Portuguese
+- Russian